dfsp-spirit/psynet-adaptivetesting/README.md

 # psynet-adaptivetesting
-An experiment that illustrates integration of [psynet](https://gitlab.com/PsyNetDev/PsyNet) with [adaptivetesting](https://github.com/condecon/adaptivetesting)
+A minimal PsyNet experiment that illustrates integration of [PsyNet](https://gitlab.com/PsyNetDev/PsyNet) with [adaptivetesting](https://github.com/condecon/adaptivetesting).

 ## Super quick installation instructions if your computer is ready to run PsyNet experiments already